ravivyas84/go-blog/.llm/structure.md

 ## Overview

 Astro static site that renders Markdown blog posts and static pages into a `build/` directory for deployment on Vercel.
-The active site architecture now uses Astro content collections and route generation, while the previous Go generator remains in the repo as legacy migration context.
+The active site architecture uses Astro content collections and route generation; legacy Go generator files have been removed after the migration.

 ## Directory Tree